MacMiniVault/Mac-Scripts/mmvMySQL/mmvmysql-README.md

         bash <(curl -Ls http://git.io/eUx7rg)

 + Enter in your system password when prompted
++ The script will install MySQL, generate a root password and display it along with writing a file to the dekstop including the password.
++ Click to install the MySQL preference pane when prompted.
++ Close your terminal and open a new terminal to access MySQL via command line
 + Install [Sequel Pro](http://www.sequelpro.com/) or phpmyadmin to manage MySQL